- International Educational Development, Economics of Education, Education in Emergencies, Education for Refugees, ICT Use in Education

 - STATA, SPSS, R

 - Programming (C, Java, Java Script, Python, etc.) and HTML

 Message to Potential Candidates to Ogawa Seminar

-While studying at the University, I had a wonderful experience of living in the international dormitory and connecting with many exchange students from all around the world.
+When I was an undergraduate student, I had a wonderful experience of living in the international dormitory and connecting with many exchange students from all around the world.
 I also had a chance to travel to 25 countries and see the life in the third world countries with my own eyes.
 This led me to the realization that I wanted to work in the international cooperation field.

 I was interested in the educational development studies, so choosing Professor Ogawa’s seminar was one of the best options for me.
 His seminar gives you a great opportunity to acquire practical knowledge about education in developing countries.
 In addition, he kindly gives his students many advise to grow as future professionals.

 Everyone, who is considering joining Professor Ogawa’s seminar, I advise you to pay a visit once.
 I’m looking forward to studying with you.